peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 Open the 'Export Chart Data' dialog by invoking the 'Chart > Export Charts as Text...' menu item.
 Check the 'Chart Details' and 'Column Types' boxes, then click the 'Edit ASCII...' button to open the 'ASCII Formet Definitions' dialog.
 This window is identical to the one encountered during the import process with one important difference: the list of Definitions is specific to the export workflow.
 Just as for the import, go through the creation of a CQD format and ensure the exact same 9 fields are specified.
 Name the newly created definition to your preference (e.g., `CQD Export`) and click the 'Save' button to get back to the previous dialog.

+Select 'Chart Points' (first item) under 'Select types of points:-' if not already selected.
 Make sure your new CQD format is selected under the 'Edit ASCII...' button.
 Select 'Comma Quote (CQD)' for 'Field Delimiters' and 'Export to File' for 'Destination'.
-Click the 'Browse' button, navigate to a save folder of your choosing, name the export file (e.g., `sf_chart_export.csv`), and click the 'Save' button to get back to the main dialog.
+Click the 'Browse' button, navigate to the `data/foundational_assets` folder, name the export file `sf_chart_export.csv`, and click the 'Save' button to get back to the main dialog.
 Click the 'Export' button to export the chart data to the file.
-Dismiss the 'Export completed successfully' message and click the 'Quit' button in the main dialog.
+Wait until the program exports all files, then dismiss the 'Export completed successfully' message and click the 'Quit' button in the main dialog.

 The format of the exported file is as follows: